SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

 ## How much quota do I have left on my home directory?

-Login to a head node (e.g. cwl001, bwl001, sssl001 or csl001) and run the ```myquota``` command.
+Login to a head node (e.g. cwl001, sssl001 or csl001) and run the ```myquota``` command.
 This will tell you how much space is left in your home directory.
+Note that this does not work on the Bangor system.

 ~~~
 $ myquota